-Lactic acidosis
+Lactic Acidosis

 Lactic acidosis has been reported with the use of linezolid.
-Patients who develop signs and symptoms of metabolic acidosis including recurrent nausea or vomiting, abdominal pain, a low bicarbonate level, or hyperventilation while receiving linezolid should receive immediate medical attention.
-If lactic acidosis occurs, the benefits of continued use of linezolid should be weighed against the potential risks.
+In reported cases, patients experienced repeated episodes of nausea and vomiting.
+Patients who develop recurrent nausea or vomiting, unexplained acidosis, or a low bicarbonate level while receiving ZYVOX should receive immediate medical evaluation.